cargo-generate/cargo-generate-action/README.md

 # cargo-generate GitHub Action

-This action is used to run the `cargo-generate` tool in order to expand a template.
+This action runs `cargo-generate` to expand a template.

-This is pushed to [docker hub cargogenerate/cargo-generate-action](https://hub.docker.com/r/cargogenerate/cargo-generate-action).

 ## Inputs